Officer uses intelligence information to ensure ASC can conduct its missions

 |0

-This work, Officer uses intelligence information to ensure ASC can conduct its missions, by Jon Connor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Officer uses intelligence information to ensure ASC can conduct its missions, by Corinna Baltos, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.